COVID-19: In-Class Instruction – First Lesson Mini-Guide

-Low Tech: Students could respond to the prompts in groups of 2 or three (to ensure physical distancing).
+Low Tech: Students could respond to the prompts in groups of two or three.
 One student could be designated as note-taker and presenter to report back to the whole class.
 The same designated student can also share their notes electronically (e.g., via email or shareable document) after class.

 The first class presents a wonderful opportunity to discover more about your students’ backgrounds, goals and interests: year in school, major, prior course work, current jobs/commitments, goals for the course, characteristics of courses in which they’ve learned a lot, teacher feedback that is and isn’t helpful, peer contributions that support learning.
 You can use this information to better understand all the students in your course and their diverse learning preferences and needs.
 Collecting this information can also help you build a sense of community in your class, especially if you are later able to draw on this information (e.g., students’ own interests and goals) to craft more authentic, relatable assignments and more meaningful examples.

 High Tech/Dual Delivery: Students could complete a survey in Quercus using the Quizzing tools or a survey built in Microsoft Forms.
 Students would then enter their answers to the prompts directly into the survey.